-Ukraine urges Europe to sanction Russia now to deter Kremlin moves
+Ukraine urges Europe to impose sanctions on Russia now to deter Kremlin moves

 The tension over when and how to levy sanctions was on full display on Monday in Brussels, where Ukraine’s foreign minister met with European counterparts, urging them to move ahead right away rather than wait for the next Kremlin move.

-“We believe there are good and legitimate reasons to impose at least some of the sanctions now to demonstrate that the European Union is not only talking the talk about sanctions, but walking the walk,” Dmytro Kuleba, Ukraine’s minister of foreign affairs, told reporters Monday.
+“We believe there are good and legitimate reasons to impose at least some of the sanctions now to demonstrate that the European Union is not only talking the talk about sanctions but walking the walk,” Dmytro Kuleba, Ukraine’s minister of foreign affairs, told reporters Monday.

 His remark comes two days after Ukrainian President Volodymyr Zelensky slammed the West for inaction, accusing leaders of “appeasement” and warning that sanctions issued after further Russian aggression would be too late.

-In an interview with CNN from Munich, Zelensky urged Western leaders to break their silence on when and how they plan to respond to Russian actions in order to deter Putin.

-“We don’t need your sanctions after the bombardment will happen and after our country will be fired at, or after we will have no borders and after we will have no economy or part of our country will be occupied,” he said.
+“We don’t need your sanctions after the bombardment will happen and after our country will be fired at, or after we will have no borders and after we will have no economy or part of our country will be occupied,” he said in an interview with CNN from Munich.
 “Why would we need those sanctions then?”

-But top E.U. officials and other Western leaders appear to prefer, for now, to keep concrete details about possible sanctions under wraps.

-E.U. foreign policy chief Josep Borrell said Monday that Europe is ready to levy sanctions, but will wait for the right moment.
-“We are ready to do that when the moment comes,” he told reporters, but “we are working for the moment not to come.”
+E.U. foreign policy chief Josep Borrell said Monday morning that Europe is ready to levy sanctions but will wait for the right moment.
+At an evening news conference, he suggested that the bloc might move ahead if Russia recognized the independence of two Russian-backed separatist regions in eastern Ukraine.

+Not long after, news broke that Russian President Vladimir Putin said he will indeed recognize the regions, effectively throwing the issue back to the E.U.

-Despite much talk of unity, the question of exactly when and how to act remains unresolved.
+The question of exactly when and how to act remains contentious on both sides of the Atlantic.

-At the heart of the debate is a question of what specific Russian actions would trigger sanctions.
+U.S. Secretary of State Antony Blinken said Sunday that the United States and its European allies have built a “massive” sanctions package to deter Moscow but would not “lay out the specifics,” because that might give Russia a chance to plan accordingly.

+“As soon as you trigger them, that deterrent is gone,” Blinken said in an interview with CNN on Sunday.

+“Until the tanks are actually moving, the planes are actually flying, the bombs are actually dropping,” he continued, “we’re going to do everything we can with diplomacy and with deterrence and dissuasion to get President Putin to reverse the decision that we believe he’s made.”

-Voices within the E.U. argue that it would be foolish to wait for Putin to launch a full-scale invasion in order to levy sanctions.
+Voices within the E.U. argue that it would be foolish to wait for Putin to launch a full-scale invasion to levy sanctions.

-“We do not need to wait for an attack, for a military attack,” Lithuania’s Foreign Minister Gabrielius Landsbergis said Monday ahead of meetings in Brussels.
+“We do not need to wait for an attack, for a military attack,” Lithuanian Foreign Minister Gabrielius Landsbergis said Monday ahead of meetings in Brussels.

-Landsbergis cited cyberattacks, the pressure on the Ukrainian economy and the news that Russian troops may not, in fact, leave Belarus after military exercises, as evidence that an attack of sorts is already underway.
+Landsbergis cited cyberattacks, the pressure on the Ukrainian economy and the news that Russian troops may not, in fact, leave Belarus after military exercises as evidence that an attack of sorts is already underway.

 “Russia has a huge arsenal of things it can deploy before actual military attack,” he said.